 \paragraph{Admissible initial data.} An admissible initial data set consists of

 smooth and satisfying the above compatibility conditions up to order $k$ and with finite initial energy $\mathcal{E}_k(t_0)$ (Definition~\ref{def:Ek}).

 \paragraph{Local well-posedness and continuation.} In Lorenz gauge the system is quasilinear hyperbolic on a fixed background.
-For admissible data with finite $\mathcal{E}_k(t_0)$, standard hyperbolic theory yields a unique local solution on a time interval $[t_0,T)$.
-Moreover, the solution extends beyond $T$ provided
+For admissible data with finite $\mathcal{E}_k(t_0)$, Proposition~\ref{prop:local-wp-schwarzschild} gives a unique local solution on a time interval $[t_0,T)$.
+Lemma~\ref{lem:continuation-schwarzschild} gives the continuation criterion: the solution extends beyond $T$ provided

-Therefore, global existence follows once a uniform bound for $\mathcal{E}_k(t)$ is established under the smallness condition \eqref{eq:smallness-energy}.
+Consequently, global existence follows once a uniform bound for $\mathcal{E}_k(t)$ is established under the smallness condition \eqref{eq:smallness-energy}.